-NPS NN Requirement of the NPS NN Compliance with the NPS NN Paragraph Number set out how and where such measures are proposed to be secured.
 Chapter 14: Climate, Volume 2 of the ES (Application Document Reference: TR010059/APP/6.2) for Part A and Chapter 14: Climate, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B details mitigation and adaptation measures embedded in the design.
 These chapters confirm that adaptation and resilience to climate and weather-related risks will be considered periodically through maintenance regimes to be detailed in the CEMP, as set out in the Outline CEMP (Application Document Reference: TR010059/APP/7.3).
 Proposed measures include a schedule of general inspections and principal inspections of each structure which would be carried out to determine condition of the structure and identify any potential maintenance requirements.
 Inspections will be in accordance with DMRB BD 63/17 and will also occur following an intense rainfall event or heatwave to monitor any damage and implement appropriate mitigation as necessary.
-In addition, a list of extreme weather-related incidents (for example, road surface deformations, snow and ice) would be maintained by the Applicant to assist in identifying thresholds which, when exceeded, would require maintenance.
-As stated in accordance with Para 3.2 of this table, following the approval of the design changes, the Outline CEMP (Application Document Reference: APP-346) will be updated to contain all of the mitigation measures defined by the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.40).
+In addition, a list of extreme weather-related incidents (for example, road surface deformations, snow and ice) would be maintained by the Applicant to assist in identifying thresholds which. when exceeded, would require maintenance.

+As stated in accordance with Para 3.2 of this table, following the approval of the design changes, the Outline CEMP (Application) Document Reference: APP-346) will be updated to contain all of the mitigation measures defined by the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); and ES Addendum; Southern Access Works for Change Request (Document Reference: 6.40).

 With regard to Climate, for the reasons set out in the response to Para 3.6 above, the change request is not considered to affect the compliance of the Scheme with Para 4.44 of the NPS NN.
+Policy conformance of the statement is based on the mitigation measures defined in the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); and ES Addendum: Southern Access Works for Change Request (Document Reference: 6.40).

+If any proposed adaption measures themselves gives rise to consequential impacts the Secretary of State should consider the impact in relation to the application as a whole and the impacts guidance is set out as part of this NPS (eg: flooding, water, resources, biodiversity, landscape and coastal change).

-Policy conformance of the statement is based on the mitigation measures defined in the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Southern Access Works for C 4.45 Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES (Application Document Reference: TR010059/APP/6.2) for Part A and Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B addresses the consequential environmental impact of the provision of flow and flood compensation for the Scheme.
+Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES (Application Document Reference: TR010059/APP/6.2) for Part A and Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B addresses the consequential environmental impact of the provision of flow and flood compensation for the Scheme.

 These measures, in addition to those set out in response to paragraph 4.44 of the NPS above, have not been assessed as resulting in any consequential impacts in themselves.

 With regard to Road Drainage and the Water Environment, for the reasons set out in the response to Para 4.43 above, the change request is not considered to affect compliance of the Scheme with Para 4.45 of the NPS NN.
-Policy conformance of the statement is reliant on the mitigation measures defined in the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.40).
-4.46 Adaptation measures can be required to be implemented at the time of construction where necessary and appropriate to do so. · · · · · · · · · · · · · · · · · · ·
+Policy conformance of the statement is reliant on the mitigation measures defined in the REAC from each of the following ES Addendums: Earthworks Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); and ES Addendum; Southern Access Works for Change Request (Document Reference; 6.40).